melezhik/swat/swat-advocacy.md

 In swat concept testing an application means send some http request and analyze an output.

-Ok, to test a framework I need some ""posterchild"" application built with it.
+Ok, to test a framework I need some "posterchild" application built with it.
 To test a plugin used in a web framework I still need to have an application using such a plugin.

 So swat tests your software ( plugins, modules, frameworks ) through web application context.

-It is somehow close to real life than unit testing.
+It is somewhat closer to real life than unit testing.
 As end users of your software always use it in _context_.
 One use web framework to build up a specific web application, or use some plugin to gain some functionality inside again some web application and so on.